-Our real-time IQ data, which tracks the search behaviour of millions of prospective students, shows that share of demand for Australia in relation to other key destination markets has seen a recent rise, after a two-year decline.
-Whilst Australia’s market share is not quite where it was at the beginning of 2020, it’s certainly showing promising signs of an imminent recovery.
+Our real-time IQ data, which tracks the search behavior of millions of prospective students, shows that share of demand for Australia in relation to other key destination markets has seen a recent rise after a two-year decline.
+While Australia’s market share is not quite where it was at the beginning of 2020, it’s certainly showing promising signs of an imminent recovery.

 Our Crossroads survey series, which ran throughout the pandemic and showcased the motivations and perceptions of international students, indicated that a key driver for Indian prospective students was the availability of post-study work opportunities within the destination country.
 Institutions should thus highlight industry links connected to specific courses, showcase work placement support and share alumni success stories to increase their chances of winning over researching Indian students.

 Pratibha Sen, IDP’s Associate Director for Australia (South Asia), has seen a positive reaction by prospective Indian students to the Australian announcement in December.
 She says, “With the recent border-opening news, we have witnessed a higher level of acceptances for offers, more inquiries from fresh students and a higher number of applications than previous months.”

 “During the pandemic we saw a huge drop in student visa numbers for Australia; now we see the interest coming back.
 The additional post-study work rights, scholarships and quarantine-free travel are attractive for students.”

 Most popular sub-discipline